IndieSpace Programs

 Sample Advocacy efforts:

-Safety Net Coalition: IndieSpace is helping steer the Safety Net Coalition, a large group of service organizations, foundation partners, cultural workers and organizations who are creating an infrastructure for disaster response and to build a brains trust to address ongoing systemic gaps for artists and workers i.e. - portable benefits, healthcare, guaranteed income etc.
+Safety Net Coalition: IndieSpace is helping steer the Safety Net Coalition, a large group of service organizations, foundation partners, cultural workers and organizations who are creating an infrastructure for disaster response and to build a brain trust to address ongoing systemic gaps for artists and workers i.e. - portable benefits, healthcare, guaranteed income etc.

 Co-Ops and Community Land Trusts: IndieSpace believes strongly in the need for new models that are community centered and led.
 Co-Ops and Community Land Trusts are two ways forward that IndieSpace advocates for.